brillcp/SwiftPokedex/README.md

 }
 ```

-All the views are also subscribing to the [Interactable](SwiftPokedex/Miscellaneous/Protocols/Interactable.swift) protocol, making them implement an interaction publisher that publishes all the interactions the view can make (user input, delegate calls, etc…):
+Views are also subscribing to the [Interactable](SwiftPokedex/Miscellaneous/Protocols/Interactable.swift) protocol, making them implement an interaction publisher that publish all the interactions the view can make (user input, delegate calls, etc…):
 ```swift
 final class PokedexView: UIView, Interactable {